tkem/cachetools/docs/index.rst

    Decorator that wraps a function with a memoizing callable that saves up to `maxsize` results based on a Least Recently Used (LRU) algorithm.

+.. decorator:: rr_cache(maxsize=128, choice=random.choice, typed=False, getsizeof=None, lock=threading.RLock)

+   Decorator that wraps a function with a memoizing callable that saves up to `maxsize` results based on a Random Replacement (RR) algorithm.

 .. decorator:: ttl_cache(maxsize=128, ttl=600, timer=time.time, typed=False, getsizeof=None, lock=threading.RLock)